Isle of Man: History

 Vikings arrived at the end of the 8th century.
 They established Tynwald and introduced many land divisions that still exist.
 In 1266 King Magnus VI of Norway ceded the islands to Alexander III, King of Scots, in the Treaty of Perth.
-But Scottish rule over Mann did not become firmly established until 1275, when the Manx were defeated in the Battle of Ronaldsway, near Castletown.
+But Scottish rule over Man did not become firmly established until 1275, when the Manx were defeated in the Battle of Ronaldsway, near Castletown.

-In 1290 King Edward I of England sent Walter de Huntercombe to take possession of Mann.
-It remained in English hands until 1313, when Robert I, King of Scots, took it after besieging Castle Rushen for five weeks.
+In 1290 King Edward I of England sent Walter de Huntercombe to take possession of Man.
+It remained in English hands until 1313, when Robert the Bruce took it after besieging Castle Rushen for five weeks.
 In 1314, it was retaken for the English by John Bacach of Argyll.
 In 1317, it was retaken for the Scots by Thomas Randolph, 1st Earl of Moray and Lord of the Isle of Man.
 It was held by the Scots until 1333.
 For some years thereafter control passed back and forth between the two kingdoms until the English took it for the final time in 1346.
 The English Crown delegated its rule of the island to a series of lords and magnates.
 Tynwald passed laws concerning the government of the island in all respects and had control over its finances, but was subject to the approval of the Lord of Mann.

+In 1765, the Act of Revestment occurred, whereby the feudal rights of the Dukes of Atholl as Lords of Man were purchased and revested into the British Crown.

 In 1866, the Isle of Man obtained limited home rule, with partly democratic elections to the House of Keys, but the Legislative Council was appointed by the Crown.
 Since then, democratic government has been gradually extended.
+(The vote was extended to women on equal terms with men, and most of the Legislative Council is now elected by the House of Keys.)

+During both World Wars, the island was used for the internment of people originating from enemy countries.

+In recent times, the economy of the island has benefited from regulatory arbitrage in various contexts, such as low taxes.
+These have attracted wealthy individuals and, together with relatively low government interference, industries such as offshore financial services and more recently gambling.

 The Isle of Man has designated more than 250 historic sites as registered buildings.

-In July 2022 the 19th International Linguistics Olympiad was held in Castletown on the island.